leekapp/NHANES-MetS/README.md

 # An Exploration of the National Health Examination and Nutrition Survey

 *For this assignment I chose to apply methods of multicategory baseline logistic regression to NHANES data to examine associations between BMI, hypertension, glycohemoglobin, and plasma insulin levels.
-Each of these measures have relevance to metabolic syndrome.*
+Each of these measures has relevance to metabolic syndrome.*

 ## Abstract